Written by Danielle Oteri

-Today is the Feast of Saint Joseph.
-There’s not a whole lot known about St. Joseph (he’s sort of the strong silent type in the New Testament), and one of the few places where his cult is widely celebrated is Italy where today is also Father’s Day.
+There’s not a whole lot known about St. Joseph—he’s sort of the strong silent type in the New Testament.
+But one of the few places where his cult is widely celebrated is Italy, where today is also Father’s Day.

 Even though the feast of St. Joseph usually falls in the middle of Lent, the Sicilians, not known for restraining from pleasure, pay him homage with light-as-air fried cream puffs called zeppole.

 I can only describe them as a cannoli cream sandwich.
 In Rome they call them bigne and in Naples they are sfingi.

-If you take the time to make these right (or get yourself to the North End in Boston or Arthur Avenue in the Bronx), you will surely agree with me that these pastries are nothing short of heavenly.
-Here’s my own version, by way of Sicily…
+If you take the time to make zeppole (or get yourself to the North End in Boston or Arthur Avenue in the Bronx), you will surely agree with me that these pastries are nothing short of heavenly.

 - 3 cups ricotta cheese

-- 1 1/4 cups sugar
+- 1 1/4 cups granulated sugar

 - 2 teaspoons vanilla extract

-- 2 tablespoons grated orange peel
+- 2 tablespoons grated orange zest

-- 2 tablespoons grated lemon peel
+- 2 tablespoons grated lemon zest

 - 1 cup water